abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-nginx-ingress-controller.md

 - paths provides a collection of paths that map requests to backends.

-In the example above, the ingress resource tells nginx to route each HTTP request that is using the / prefix for the `hello.aws.pepins.net` host, to the `route` backend service running on port 80.
-In other words, every time you make a call to http://hello.aws.pepins.net/, the request and reply are served by the echo backend service running on port 80.
+In the example above, the ingress resource instructs NGINX to route each HTTP request using the `/` prefix for the `hello.aws.pepins.net` host to the `route` backend service running on port 80.
+In other words, every request to `http://hello.aws.pepins.net/` is served by the `http-router` backend service on port 80.

 You can have multiple ingress controllers per cluster.
-The ingressClassName field in the manifest differentiates between multiple ingress controllers present in your cluster.
-Although you can define multiple rules for different hosts and paths in a single ingress resource.
+The `ingressClassName` field in the manifest differentiates between them.
+You can also define multiple rules for different hosts and paths within a single ingress resource.

 ![reach your website from your new name](img/http-dns-connect.png)

-> Web browser doesn't allow usage of websocket without secure protocol.
-To login you need `https` protocol.
+> Web browser doesn't allow usage of websocket without a secure protocol.
+To log in, you need to use `https` protocol.

 As you can see, your website is `Not Secured`, we are going to add X509 SSL certificate to secure your service.